GabeScott/standard-works-vault/General Conference/1985 October - “I Confer the Priesthood of Aaron”.md

 One of the heroes I have always enjoyed reading about is Daniel in the Old Testament.
 During the period of time in which he lived, Israel was not faithful in keeping the commandments of the Lord.
 Because of this she lost her power and was not able to defend herself against her enemies.
 Strategically, she was in an awkward position.
 The powerful nations of Egypt and Syria bordered her on the south and on the north.
 Instead of doing battle on their own lands, these two nations took turns overrunning Israel and making her their battleground.

 It was under these conditions that Daniel was born.
 When he was just a child, Nebuchadnezzar, king of Babylon, besieged Jerusalem.
 As part of the spoils of his conquest, he went into the holy temple and took the sacred vessels back as trophies.
 Then, to make his nation even stronger, he took hostage all of the bright and promising children of the Israelites.
-As the scriptures record, the king took those “children in whom was no blemish, but well favoured, and skilful in all wisdom, and cunning in knowledge, and understanding science, and such as had ability in them to stand in the king’s palace, and whom they might teach the learning and the tongue of the Chaldeans.”
-(Dan.
-1:4.)
+As the scriptures record, the king took those “children in whom was no blemish, but well favoured, and skilful in all wisdom, and cunning in knowledge, and understanding science, and such as had ability in them to stand in the king’s palace, and whom they might teach the learning and the tongue of the Chaldeans.” ([[Daniel 1.4|Dan.
+1:4]].)

 Daniel was one of those who was taken back to the palace as a slave of Nebuchadnezzar, to be trained in the king’s ways in order that Nebuchadnezzar might use him and his knowledge to make his empire stronger.